caioguimaraesr/rest-with-springboot-and-java-erudio/README.md

 # Spring Boot REST API 🚀

-Este repositório contém o desenvolvimento de uma **API RESTful** completa, criada durante o curso **"Spring Boot 2025 REST API's do 0 à AWS e GCP c Java e Docker"** da Udemy.
+This repository contains the development of a complete RESTful API, created during the Udemy course "Spring Boot 2025 REST APIs from Scratch to AWS and GCP with Java and Docker."

-## 📋 Sobre o Projeto
+## 📋 About the Project

-Uma API REST robusta e escalável desenvolvida com Spring Boot, seguindo as melhores práticas de desenvolvimento e arquitetura de software.
-O projeto abrange desde conceitos fundamentais até deploy em cloud providers como AWS e GCP.
+A robust and scalable REST API developed with Spring Boot, following software development and architecture best practices.
+The project covers everything from fundamental concepts to deployment on cloud providers like AWS and GCP.

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

-- **Java** - Linguagem principal
+- **Java** - Core Language
-- **Spring Boot** - Framework para desenvolvimento da API
+- **Spring Boot** - API Development Framework
-- **Spring Data JPA** - Persistência de dados
+- **Spring Data JPA** - Data Persistence
-- **Spring Security** - Segurança e autenticação
+- **Spring Security** - Security and Authentication
-- **MySQL/PostgreSQL** - Banco de dados relacional
+- **MySQL/PostgreSQL** - Relational Database
-- **Docker** - Containerização
+- **Docker** - Containerization
-- **Maven** - Gerenciamento de dependências
+- **Maven** - Dependency Management
-- **JUnit** - Testes unitários
+- **JUnit** - Unit Testing
-- **Swagger/OpenAPI** - Documentação da API
+- **Swagger/OpenAPI** - API Documentation

-## 🏗️ Arquitetura
+## 🏗️ Architecture

-A API segue os princípios da arquitetura REST e está estruturada em camadas:
+The API follows the principles of REST architecture and is structured in layers:

-- **Controller Layer** - Endpoints e manipulação de requisições HTTP
+- **Controller Layer** - Endpoints and HTTP request handling
-- **Service Layer** - Lógica de negócio
+- **Service Layer** - Business Logic
-- **Repository Layer** - Acesso a dados
+- **Repository Layer** - Data Access
-- **Model Layer** - Entidades e DTOs
+- **Model Layer** - Entities and DTOs

-## 🚀 Funcionalidades
+## 🚀 Features

-- ✅ CRUD completo
+- ✅ Complete CRUD
-- ✅ Autenticação e autorização
+- ✅ Authentication and Authorization
-- ✅ Validação de dados
+- ✅ Data Validation
-- ✅ Tratamento de exceções
+- ✅ Exception Handling
-- ✅ Documentação automática com Swagger
+- ✅ Automatic Documentation with Swagger
-- ✅ Testes unitários e de integração
+- ✅ Unit and Integration Testing
-- ✅ Containerização com Docker
+- ✅ Containerization with Docker
-- ✅ Deploy em cloud (AWS/GCP)
+- ✅ Cloud Deployment (AWS/GCP)

-## 📦 Como Executar
+## 📦 How to Run

-### Pré-requisitos
+### Prerequisites

 - Java 21 LTS
 - Maven 3.6+